JonathanVidmar/BLEPublicTransport/USE CASES.md

 _Prerequisites: None_

 1. The user has launched the application while at the station.
-2. The user navigates to the ‘map view’.
+2. The user is taken to the main screen.
-3. While moving around, the user can see their own position as well as points of interest and the rough distance to these points.
+3. While moving around, the user can see the distances to any point of interest in a list.

 ### Iteration Two